 As the name implies, Stick on Stick is a snare hitting technique that uses a stick to produce sound, with the snare drum as its media.
 This technique can be applied by placing the end of the stick on the left hand over the snare drum.
 Next, hit the stick on the right hand crossed to the stick on the left hand and then slide it towards the end of the stick on the left hand.

 Open Stick Technique

 The Open Stick itself can be explained as a blow with a crossed stick position.
 To apply this technique, you can do this by hitting each other in the right hand with the stick in the left-hand crossing.

-Tips on how to Get a Good Snare Sound
+Tips on How to Get a Good Snare Sound

 For those of you who are learning how to hit the snare drum, here are some tips you can try so you can learn more effectively:

-- Third, continue by raising your left hand and then swinging it at the snare.
+- Fourth, continue by raising your left hand and then swinging it at the snare.
 In this part, make sure you hit with a stick position that is straight between mica and also snare lips (ring snare)

 After a few weeks, you’ll be comfortable enough to move onto other rock rhythms whether you’re teaching yourself or working with a drum tutor.